Extract from Chapter 3 of The Crows, introducing RICKY PORTER and his lovely childhood toy, GERALD.

 Gerald didn’t blink.
 He stared at the dust and grime above, lifeless, chinks in the boards lancing him with stab-wounds of light.

-THE CROWS is a Gothic Weird novel, coming Winter 2019/20, release date tbc.
-Illustrated by Thomas Brown (professional artist and illustrator, co-creator of the graphic novels Hopeless, Maine).
+THE CROWS is a Gothic Weird novel, illustrated by Thomas Brown (professional artist and illustrator, co-creator of the graphic novels Hopeless, Maine).
+The ebook has 3 illustrations, the paperback has 5.